Efficient population coding of sensory stimuli: The number of steps in the optimal activation functions increases as a function of the maximal firing rate constraint

-Here, we perform extensive numerical calculations on neuronal populations with up to four neurons and any ON-OFF mixture to demonstrate that as the maximal firing rate constraint $\nu_{\max}$ increases, the number of steps in the optimal tuning curves increases.
-We performed the numerical calculation of the optimal thresholds with three different noise generation functions $L(n, \nu T)$ (Fig.~\ref{fig:numerics}):
+Here, we perform extensive numerical calculations on neuronal populations with up to four neurons and any ON-OFF mixture to demonstrate that as the maximal firing rate constraint $\nu_{\max}$ increases, the number of steps in the optimal activation functions increases.
+We calculated the optimal thresholds numerically using three different noise generation functions $L(n, \nu T)$ (Fig.~\ref{fig:numerics}):

 (1) Poisson distribution

 (2) Binomial distribution

 where $N = 30$ and $p = \nu T/N$, and